 Enjoy: There’s only one first haircut

 The first of anything you ever do with your kids is special, even when things don’t go as expected.
 I was expecting my youngest to go bonkers and destroy our first haircut together.
-However, having him sit on my lap seemed to calmed him down.
+However, having him sit on my lap seemed to calm him down.

 Eventually, I forgot he was getting a haircut because I started to really watch him maneuver around YouTube.
 Little man is 2 and was working these shortcuts in the app that I didn’t even know existed.